radiantearth/stac-spec/api-spec/extensions/crud/README.md

 Example Responses:
 ```
-HTTP 204 No content (Successful delete of all items in the collection)
+HTTP 204 No content (Successfully deleted all items in the collection)
 or
 HTTP 500 An error occurred (One or more items in the collection was not deleted)